yaronelh/False-Positive-Center/README.md

 #### Special thanks
 Ana Tinoco from VirusTotal support, and the VirusTotal support team for making the initial contact information list.
 The hope of creating better communication between software developers and security vendors.
+You can also find the VirusTotal vendor [contact list here](https://docs.virustotal.com/docs/false-positive-contacts)

 #### Final notes